-We start by reviewing evidence about racial discrimination against Black workers and document the impact that it has on their beliefs.
+We first review evidence about racial discrimination against Black workers and document the impact it has on their beliefs.
 We then use this evidence as the backdrop for the construction of our model.
-We first show that the beliefs play a crucial role in career aspirations: Black youths surveyed in the National Longitudinal Survey of Youth 1979 (NLSY79) aspire to less prestigious careers offering lower pay when they believe discrimination will affect their labor market.
+We find evidence that the beliefs play a crucial role in career aspirations: Black youths surveyed in the National Longitudinal Survey of Youth 1979 (NLSY79) aspire to both less prestigious and lower pay careers when they believe discrimination will affect their labor market in the future.
 Consistent with our model, the less-prestigious occupations to which Black youths who fear discrimination aspire exhibit higher concentrations of Black workers at the time of the survey.
-We also document a widespread belief among Black workers during the same period that discrimination negatively affected their labor market as well as evidence of racial animus among supervisors with hiring discretion using the General Social Survey (GSS).
-We use this evidence to motivate the features of our structural model.
-We construct a model in which both firms and workers face asymmetric information about the other side.
+We also document a widespread belief among Black workers in the 1970s that discrimination negatively affected their labor market as well as evidence of racial animus among supervisors with hiring discretion using the General Social Survey (GSS).

+We use this evidence to inform our structural model.
+We construct a model in which both firms and workers face asymmetric information.
 Workers live for one period and may be Black or White.
 They draw from an ability distribution and make a subsequent human capital investment decision based on their innate ability and their beliefs about their employment prospects, which may differ by race.
-Both races hold a common belief about the measure of taste-based discriminatory firms in the economy, which influences what they believe about their employment probability for a given level of human capital investment.
+Both races hold a common belief about taste-based discriminatory firms in the economy, which influences their beliefs about their employment probability for a given level of human capital investment.
 A new cohort is born each period and updates this belief after they observe the employment outcomes of the previous cohort.
-Some firms are taste-based discriminators and all firms start each period with beliefs about the distribution of human capital by race that vary based on the firm's history of hiring.
-They use these priors to make a hiring decision based on signals from a pool of Black and White applicants.
-After hiring the worker, they learn the worker's true human capital.
-Before the start of the next period, each firm uses the signals received from their applicants as well as the human capital of their hire to update their posterior about worker human capital by race.
+Some firms are taste-based discriminators and all firms start each period with beliefs about the distribution of human capital by race.
+They use these beliefs to make a hiring decision for a pool of Black and White applicants, whose human capital is only fully revealed after being hired.

-Using our model, we assess the impact of Affirmative Action on employment outcomes and human capital investment over many cohorts.
-We find that imposing an Affirmative Action policy on hiring for a single generation closes the income gap between White and Black workers by 14 percentage points (56.6%) and reduces the employment gap in high prestige occupations by 39 percentage points (67%).
-This occurs because after observing the employment gains by Black workers from the Affirmative Action policy, the next generation reduces their belief about the measure of discriminatory firms by 68 percentage points, and as a consequence, this cohort of Black workers increases their human capital investment by 41.5%.
-This persists as firms interview and hire new Black candidates from this cohort, causing them to adjust their posterior beliefs to reflect this new investment by an average of 25%.
+Using our model, we assess the impact of Affirmative Action on employment outcomes and human capital investment over time.
+We find that installing Affirmative Action policies for a single generation closes the income gap between White and Black workers by 14 percentage points (56.6%) and reduces the employment gap in high prestige occupations by 39 percentage points (67%).
+This occurs because the generation after the period of Affirmative Action reduces their belief about the measure of discriminatory firms (68 percentage points), and as a consequence, this cohort of Black workers increases their human capital investment by 41.5%.
+This persists as firms interview and hire new Black candidates, causing them to adjust their beliefs to reflect this new investment.
 These results occur despite our finding that imposing Affirmative Action can negatively affect employers' perceptions about potential Black employees: 58% of firms hire a less qualified Black applicant than the White applicant they hired in the Baseline, while only 2.6% hire a more qualified Black applicant.
 However, this effect is transitory and dissipates within a period as subsequent cohorts increase their investment.